CumulusNetworks/docs/content/version/cumulus-linux-321/Monitoring-and-Troubleshooting/Monitoring-System-Hardware/_index.md

  - /display/CL321/Monitoring+System+Hardware
  - /pages/viewpage.action?pageId=5126776
 pageID: 5126776
+---
----You monitor system hardware in these ways, using:
+You monitor system hardware in these ways, using:

   - `decode-syseeprom`